 How do I receive the VPN server address and credentials?

 These are typically provided by your IT department via a secure portal, email, or a ticket system.
 Some organizations also publish a configuration guide that includes the server address, group or tunnel name, and MFA method.
-Is mullvad vpn a proxy the truth about your online anonymity: how Mullvad compares to proxies, VPNs, and online privacy
+How to disable nordvpn a step by step guide 2026

 What should I do if the VPN connection drops frequently?